 - Lindquist Beach is one of the St. Thomas’s most pristine and beautiful beaches.
 It’s the only secluded beach on my list of US Virgin Islands hidden beaches that is easy to get to.

-- Dorothea Beach is truly off the beaten path, literally and physically hard to get to.
+- Neltjeberg Bay Beach is truly off the beaten path, literally and physically hard to get to.
 You will need a dependable vehicle, namely a Jeep to take you through the terrain of a long dirty road!
+This hidden beach will stun you with its beautiful sandy shoreline.

 - Botany Bay is situated in a gated enclave located at the secluded western end of St. Thomas in the US Virgin Islands.
 Sandy Beach of Botany Bay is extremely difficult to get to as of 2021 due to the amount of hiking.
 The plus is that all hiking is done on pavements!
 As a bonus, Mermaid’s Chair Beach of Botany Bay IS THE SPOT where the Caribbean meets the Atlantic.

-Please keep on reading to find out how to get to these elusive beaches and whether it’s worth the effort.
+Please keep on reading to find out how to get to these elusive beaches and whether they are worth the effort.

 Lindquist Beach is a pretty and quiet beach.
 It’s easiest to get to on this list!
 It will captivate you with its soft sands and beautiful shoreline.
 Lindquist beach is ideal for swimming and snorkeling.
 Situated in the northeast of St. Thomas island, Lindquist Beach is part of a protected 21 acre area called Smith Bay Park.
 Lindquist beach is located between Wyndham Sugar Bay Beach Club and the Sapphire Beach Resort.